-The particles of micro to nano-size are added at desired locations in order to follow their paths and concentration, following their distribution in the gradually solidified metal ingot.
-Larger particles (> 10 μ m) are the most sensitive to the buoyancy and the EM force effects, while smaller size particles follow closely the fluid flow pattern, only deviating in the regions of the higher EM force density and being entrapped when reaching the solidification front.
+The particles of micro to nano-size can be added at desired locations in order to follow their paths and concentration (a relatively low concentration, not affecting the fluid material properties), following their distribution in the gradually solidified metal ingot.
+Larger particles (>10 μm) are the most sensitive to the buoyancy and EM force effects [11, 12, 14, 15], while smaller size particles follow closely the fluid flow pattern, only deviating in the regions of the higher EM force density and being entrapped when reaching the solidification front.
 The choice of flow pattern ensures the desired distribution of the particles.
-The upward EM field favors the fast entrapment of the particles at the bottom solidification front (Figure 4, left).
-On the contrary, the downward traveling field creates the flow, shown in the right of the Figure 3, leads to enhanced particle concentration at the top part of the melt (Figure 4, right), thus delaying or even preventing the additive supply to the solidification front.
+The upward EM field favors the fast entrapment of the particles at the bottom solidification front (Fig. 5, left).
+On the contrary, the downward travelling field creates the flow shown in the right of Fig. 4, which leads to enhanced particle concentration at the top part of the melt (Fig. 5, right), thus delaying or even preventing the additive supply to the solidification front.

-Figure 4: Various size particle trajectories in aluminium melt for the upward (left) and the downward (right) travelling magnetic field.
+Fig. 5.
+Various size TiB2 particle trajectories in aluminium melt for the upward (left) and the downward (right) TMF.

 The results presented are preliminary and a full experimental verification is expected.
-The numerical model show areas in which the magnetic field is more intense and the optimum flow direction for the particle dispersion to the solidified metal matrix.
-The highest intensity of the magnetic field is located at the middle of the bitter coil area.
-In consequence, the particles would be more effectively dispersed if they are positioned there at the beginning of the experiment.
+The numerical model indicates areas in which the magnetic field is the most effective and facilitates to choose the optimum flow direction for the particle dispersion to the solidified metal matrix.
+The highest intensity of the magnetic field is located at the middle of the Bitter coil area.
+In consequence, the particles would be more effectively dispersed if they were positioned in the mid-level location at the start of the experiment.

-4. Experimental results and discussion
+3. Experimental results and discussion.
 The microscopic study of the solidified specimens revealed an apparently good dispersion of the particles.
-Agglomeration and settling can easily occur due to the difference in density between aluminum and TiB2.
-The images obtained from the analysis of material from the lower part of the crucible showed no signs of agglomeration.
+Agglomeration and settling can easily occur due to the electromagnetic effects of the upward TMF and the difference in density between aluminum and TiB2.
+The images obtained from the analysis of material from the lower part of the crucible (but some distance away from the bottom) showed no signs of agglomeration.
 The extraction of the particles could have been the result of the polishing performed on the samples.
 The upper part of the specimen showed different results.
 The number of particles found during the optical inspection was higher than on the lower part.
 Signs of possible TiB2 agglomerates were found.
-The characterization of the specimens is still in process and the number of particles will be determined accurately in future work.
-The following images were taken from samples of the lower part of the specimen.
-The images show equiaxial grains at distances of less than 1 cm from the wall of the crucible.
-There are clear signs of refining the aluminum 357 stirred with the TiB additive (Figure 5, left) and the aluminum 357 solidified without refining (right).
+The characterization of the specimens is still in process and the number of particles will be determined accurately in the future work.
+The following images (Fig. 6) were taken from samples of the lower part of the specimen.
+The images show equiaxial grains at distances of less than 1 cm from the side wall of the crucible.
+There are clear signs of refining the aluminum 357 stirred with the TiB2 additive (Fig. 6, left), compared to the case of the aluminum 357 solidified without refining (right).

-Figure 5: Micrographs of the solidified samples: (left) aluminum 357 stirred with the TiB additive.
-(Right) Equiaxial dendrites and signs of porosity without refining.
+Fig. 6.
+Micrographs of the solidified samples: (left) aluminum 357 stirred with the TiB2 additive; (right) equiaxial dendrites and signs of porosity without refining.

-5. Conclusions

-Intense mixing can be achieved using both upwards and downward travelling magnetic field.
-The melt front shape is strongly affected by the flow direction and the type of side wall thermal conditions.
-The particle paths and the concentration can be optimised to the desired outcome manipulating the EM field.
-The combined use of grain refiner and low intensity traveling magnetic field has shown positive results in the refining of the material.
+4. Conclusions.
+Intense mixing can be achieved using both the upward and the downward travelling magnetic field.
+The melt front shape is strongly affected by the flow direction and by the type of side wall thermal conditions.
+The particle paths and the concentration can be optimized to the desired outcome manipulating the EM field.
+The combined use of grain refiner and low intensity travelling magnetic field has shown positive results in the refining of the material.